-4. Section 7 of the collective agreement (page 31) shall apply in the manner agreed with respect to sales assistants and warehouse employees.
+4. Section 7 of the collective agreement shall apply in the manner agreed with respect to sales assistants and warehouse employees.

-5. Chapter 4 of the collective agreement shall not apply with the exception of pay for part of a month (page 48).
+5. Chapter 4 of the collective agreement shall not apply with the exception of pay for part of a month (section 11, clause 10).